m00dawg/Beerduino/README.md

 An Arduino-Based solution to control a freezer for brewing / fermenting

-Currently, most development is being done in Aquadunio (see: https://github.com/m00dawg/Aquariduino).
+Currently, most development is being done in Aquariduino (see: https://github.com/m00dawg/Aquariduino).
 The two projects are fairly similar and it is easier to test functionality with Aquaduino.
 As such, new work will happen there for a while and will be back-ported to this project.